UBC-MDS/DSCI-532_2025_28_commuting-insights/reports/m3_reflection.md

 In response to major instructor feedback:
 - Line plot for `Average Commute Time` vs `Time Arriving at Work`.
-- Addition of styling features such as using cards to contain widgets to define sample, adding padding to app.
+- Addition of styling features such as using cards to contain widgets to define sample, adding padding to dashboard.

 In response to minor instructor feedback:
 - Discrepancies between displayed `Average Commute Time` and `Weighted Average Commute Time` have been resolved.
 "Weighted" labels have been removed.